 Who are we?

-Jon Bickley (left) and Steve Yarwood first met in February 2016 through mutual musical friends and soon struck up a good working relationship.
-In late 2016 they decided to start their own business and Jon came up with the name Invisible Folk Club.
+Jon Bickley (left) and Steve Yarwood first met in February 2016 through mutual musical friends.
+In late 2016 they decided to share their musical enthusiasm with the rest of the world and the Invisible Folk Club was created.
+History is made by those who turn up!

 Jon is a singer, songwriter and poet.
 He has released a number of albums, both solo and in collaboration.
-He is singer and writer for the prog/folk band Pagan Harvest who have an epic new album due out in February 2018.
+He is singer and writer for the prog/folk band Pagan Harvest, it’s dark folk on an epic scale.

 Jon went to London South Bank University and Queen Mary (University of London) as a mature student to study literature.
-Having lived in London most of his life he has now moved out to a small town in the green belt of Buckinghamshire.
+Having lived in London most of his life he decided to forsake city dwelling for a small town in the green belt of Buckinghamshire.

-Steve is the producer of IFC podcasts and radio shows.
-After leaving university in 1980 he began a 36 year career with BT starting in engineering and ending up in Finance.
+Steve is the Invisible Folk Club producer and also manages the social media and broadcasting platforms.
+After leaving university in 1980 he began a 36 year career with BT that began in engineering and ended in Finance.
+Next stop Invisible Folk Club.

-In the 80s outside office hours Steve was involved in band management and was also a DJ playing gigs at colleges, pubs, parties etc. By the 90s he was writing articles for specialist music fanzines and through these connections was able to interview some interesting musicians.
+In the 80s outside office hours Steve was involved in band management as well as being a DJ playing gigs at colleges, pubs, parties etc. By the 90s he was writing articles for specialist music fanzines and through these connections was able to interview some interesting (if often obscure) musicians.
 He lives in rural north Bedfordshire and sings in a local Community Choir.